RarelyCharlie/rarelycharlie.github.io/index.md

   #content h2 {color: gray;}
 </style>
 *The 8th Cup* is an unofficial companion to [7 Cups](https://www.7cups.com/), providing 7 Cups users with information and help.
-It is currently under development.
-Only the glossary is complete.
+It is constantly under development.

 ## [Glossary](/glossary 'Go to the glossary')
 The glossary explains the terminology used at 7 Cups.
 You can search this list of terms